drewm27/speakerrankings/portable/speakers/Soundcore-Rave.md

 layout: page
 title: Soundcore Rave Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
-share-description: "The Soundcore Rave ranks #38 out of 43 total Party Size Portable Bluetooth Speakers Ranked.
+share-description: "The Soundcore Rave ranks #38 out of 43 total Party Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Soundcore Rave ranks [#38 out of 43 total Party Size Portable Bluetooth Speakers Ranked](/portable/party/#38-soundcore-rave-220) for sound quality.
+The Soundcore Rave ranks [#38 out of 43 total Party Size Portable Bluetooth Speakers](/portable/party/#38-soundcore-rave-220) for sound quality.
 See [Top Recommended Speakers By Attribute](/#top-recommended-speakers-by-attribute) for all the top speaker suggestions.

 ## #38 Soundcore Rave: $220
 - Negatives: Pretty big lack of deep bass, treble rolled off